 - Safely organize diaper-changing products so they’re within your reach but not your baby’s.

 - Be extra cautious to keep potentially dangerous items away from their hands and mouths, like containers with small caps, medications and ointments with chemicals.

 - We could write a whole article about crib safety.
 Oh wait, we did.
 Read it here.

 - Keep them closed when you’re not in the room, and install window stops to keep them from opening more than 4 inches.

 - Know that window screens aren’t designed to be a safety feature.
 They’ll keep bugs out, but they won’t keep kids in.
 For more on window safety, go here.

-- Blind cords can pose a strangulation risk, so get cordless blinds or curtains.
+- Cords can pose a strangulation risk, so get cordless blinds, shades or curtains.
 For more on this, go here.

 - Shield electrical outlets with safety covers.

 - Avoid using long cords.
 If you can’t avoid it, use electrical cord shorteners.